Welcome to PAWS homework

 The majority of children in Years 2-6 complete their PAWS homework and hand it in on time.
 We distribute one PAWS pack each term (3 times a year).The children understand that evidence is critical and how the deadline for handing in folders is not negotiable.
 Keeping to deadlines is an important life skill.

 There are 8 different dogs.
 Each dog represents a different Packtype.
 A Packtype is a way of behaving.
 If we can learn to value all the 8 different ways of behaving we will have all the characteristics of a successful learner.
 These are the different Packtypes and skills we value:-

 |Mastiff:||Persuasive and communicating confidently|

 |Terrier:||Hands on and being efficient|

 How to do PAWS -

 Children receive a PAWS folder at the beginning of each term (3 times per year).
 They have all term to complete the PAWS challenges – 1 from each Packtype (8 activities).
-Every Tuesday teachers ask to see the child’s PAWS homework and share good ideas.
+50% of the activities have to be recorded in their folder.
+Then every Monday teachers ask to see the child’s PAWS homework and share good ideas.
 There is also an opportunity for children to show good work in assemblies.
 Near the end of term, a date is set for the completed PAWS folder to be handed in.
 This date is on the school newsletter.
 Children are expected to hand their homework in on time.
 This a very important skill that will prepare them for deadlines.
 Children will receive a sticker if they hand their work in by the deadline.
 The children will all share their folders in the classroom and agree what a good one looks like.
 The class teacher will return the folders with feedback.
 There will be evidence of each activity completed.
 This can be a paper copy or uploading it onto the school seesaw site.

 How to use Seesaw -